influxdata/docs-v2/content/influxdb/cloud/write-data/developer-tools/line-protocol.md

   - /influxdb/cloud/reference/cli/influx/write/
 ---

 Use line protocol to write data to InfluxDB Cloud.
-Line protocol is a is a text-based format that provides the measurement, tag set, field set, and timestamp of a data point.
+Line protocol is a text-based format that provides the measurement, tag set, field set, and timestamp of a data point.
 Learn more about [line protocol](/influxdb/v2.0/reference/syntax/line-protocol/).

 Write data using line protocol with the following methods:
 - [UI](#write-line-protocol-with-ui)